jhamman/git_training/README.md

 - [git-scm](http://git-scm.com/) - Git's home page
 - [Github](https://github.com/) - Github home page
-- [Git-Flow](http://nvie.com/posts/a-successful-git-branching-model/) - This is the branching model and workflow that VIC and DHSVM and a good way to think about how branching can help you work more effeciently.
+- [Git-Flow](http://nvie.com/posts/a-successful-git-branching-model/) - This is the branching model and workflow that VIC and DHSVM and a good way to think about how branching can help you work more efficiently.